 - Children who attend Discovery Playschool should be at least partially toilet trained.
 If the child is not completely trained, he or she needs to wear a pull-up during class to eliminate messes in the classroom.
 If an accident should occur, the soiled clothes will be sent home in a plastic bag and your child will be dressed in clothes that belong to the school to wear home.
 Please wash and return them as soon as possible.

-- Children should b dressed appropriately for the weather.
+- Children should be dressed appropriately for the weather.
 Schmitt regulates building temperature as required by law for nursing homes.
 Our classroom tends to be warm, so several layers are not necessary.

-- Weather permitting, children may be outside.
+- Weather permitting, children will be outside.
 Therefore, please dress them for the weather- i.e. boots, snow pants, hats, gloves, etc.

-- If a child has a food allergy or restricted diet, parents should bring it to the teacher’s attention so that special arrangements can be made.
+- If a child has a food allergy or restricted diet, parents should bring it to the director’s attention so that special arrangements can be made.

 - Children will wash their hands with soap and water before snack time.

 - Children will be encouraged to try new foods, but will not be forced to eat or drink if the choose not to.